 The Group uses a provision matrix to calculate expected credit losses for trade receivables.
 The provision rates depend on the number of days that a trade receivable is past due.
-The Group uses the grouping according to the customer segments that have similar loss patterns.

 The provision matrix is initially based on the Group's historical observed default rates.
 The Group will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.